appwriters-dev/masterflutter/index.md

 id: master-flutter
 title: Master Flutter
 author: Damodar Lohani , Ambika Dulal
+description: This will be your master plan to learn and practice Flutter the awesome cross-platform UI framework for next 3 months.
+No worries you can take it on your own pace.
+You can use this as a reference or a roadmap to learn Flutter and Dart.
 ---

 This will be your master plan to learn and practice Flutter the awesome cross-platform UI framework for next 3 months.
 No worries you can take it on your own pace.